-There are a variety of reasons why thyroid disease can be caused and is different for both hypothyroidism and hyperthyroidism.
+There are a variety of factors affecting thyroid function.
+These factors are different for hypothyroidism and hyperthyroidism.

-Nutritional Deficiency: Iodine deficiency is a major cause of hypothyroidism.
+Iodine deficiency is a major cause of hypothyroidism.
 The thyroid gland requires iodine for producing thyroid hormones.
-An iodine deficiency can result in the reduction of these thyroid hormones.
+Iodine deficiency can result in the reduction of these thyroid hormones.
 Other nutritional deficiency includes deficiency of selenium and zinc.
 Mineral deficiencies are one of the top risk factors for thyroid disease.

-A non-functional thyroid gland: Almost in every 1 out of 4000 newborns, the thyroid gland is non-functional.
-This results in hypothyroidism.
-A blood test of all the newborns is done in order to check the amount of thyroid hormone in their blood.
+In every 1 out of 4000 newborns, the thyroid gland is non-functional.
+Although rare, this always results in hypothyroidism.
+A blood test of all newborns is done almost immediately after birth to check the level of thyroid hormone in their blood.

-Hashimoto’s Disease: It is an autoimmune disease in which the body cells attack the thyroid gland and reduces its capacity to produce thyroid hormones to a large extent.
+It is an autoimmune disease in which the body cells attack the thyroid gland.
+That reduces its capacity to produce thyroid hormones to a large extent.
 Close to 80% of all people with hypothyroidism have Hashimoto's thyroiditis.